 Solid State Drives (SSDs) are the lighting fast counterpart to the traditional hard drive with moving parts.
 But are they a good match for you?
 Read on as we demystify SSDs.

 The last few years have seen a marked increase in the availability of SSDs.
-They’ve also shown a dramatic decrease in price, even though they’re still costlier than traditional drives.
+They’ve also shown a dramatic decrease in price, even though they’re still costlier than traditional drives per gigabyte of storage.
 What is an SSD?
 In what ways do you benefit the most from paying the premium for an SSD?
 What, if anything, do you need to do differently with an SSD?
 Read on as we cut through haze surrounding Solid State Drives.